An approximation principle for congruence subgroups: Introduction

 The appendix contains some elementary bounds on the number of solutions of polynomial congruences that are needed in \S \ref{MainApplication}.
 These results are probably well known but we were unable to retrieve them in the literature in a form convenient for us.

-We finally remark that it would also be interesting to study the case of groups defined over function fields over finite fields and over the corresponding local fields, which we do not consider in this paper at all (cf. \cite{MR1264349,MR1422889,MR1971298}).
+It would be of interest to study the case of groups defined over function fields over finite fields and over the corresponding local fields (cf. \cite{MR1264349, MR1422889, MR1971298}).
+We do not say anything about this here.

 We thank the Centre Interfacultaire Bernoulli, Lausanne, and the Max Planck Institute for Mathematics, Bonn, where a part of this paper was worked out.
-We thank Yiftach Barnea, Vladimir Berkovich, Tsachik Gelander, Ehud Hrushovski, Alex Lubotzky and Aner Shalev for useful discussions and interest in the subject matter of this paper.
+We thank Yiftach Barnea, Vladimir Berkovich, Tsachik Gelander, Ehud Hrushovski, Michael Larsen, Alex Lubotzky and Aner Shalev for useful discussions and interest in the subject matter of this paper.